kyleboehlen/filemanager/README.md

 - DB_PASSWORD=

 <br/>
-Run the deployment for the migrations, seeds, etc.
+Run the deployment for the migrations, seeds, etc. If you have a global install of phpunit it's probably going to error out, use the Laravel install.

-`cd /var/www/html/filemanager && phpunit --filter Deploy`

-If the global install of phpunit does not work, is not installed, or throws an error use app local one

-`vendor/phpunit/phpunit/phpunit --filter Deploy`

-Or if you wanna be really big brain, just alias it `alias vendor_phpunit=vendor/phpunit/phpunit/phpunit && vendor_phpunit --filter Deploy`
+`cd /var/www/html/filemanager && alias vendor_phpunit=vendor/phpunit/phpunit/phpunit && vendor_phpunit --testsuite Deploy`

 <br/>
 Change the php.ini file to let Laravel handle file upload sizes (if desired)